 CRJ 490-494 consists of supervised field placement in an agency related to criminal justice such as family court, a law enforcement agency, or a correctional facility.
 The course is graded satisfactory/unsatisfactory.

-Prerequisite: CRJ 101, CRJ 205, junior status, and GPA of 2.5.
+Prerequisite: CRJ 205 or CRJ 334, junior status, and GPA of 2.5.